mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 Research Station Alpha is a sealed and carefully controlled environment that studies this species and its effects.
 The main laboratories are in orbit, with a groundside installation run by a skeleton sample collecting and analysis staff.
 Occasionally a staff member is accidentally exposed, leading to a choice whether to continue working in the ‘open’ part of the groundside installation or retire among the world’s population, a stable TL6 society that does not interact with offworlders, except for a small number who undertake necessary work or volunteer as test subjects.

 Research Station Beta Research Station Beta is located on Starn in the Inar subsector.
 Since 685 it has hosted a research and development facility, although this was not always designated a full research station.
-The installation began as a testing facility for the Imperial Navy and later gained a tactical and analysis centre to become Research Station Beta.
+The installation began as a testing facility for the Imperial Navy and later gained a tactical and analysis center to become Research Station Beta.
 Additional departments dealing with large-ship construction techniques were added, catering to the corporate shipbuilding and operations marketplace.

 Research Station Beta is located in the ‘mainworld’ asteroid belt and has grown to incorporate facilities on several large planetoids and dwarf planets.
 Some areas of the facility are strictly off-limits but others serve as a showcase for emerging technologies or are accessible to those on contract to sponsoring megacorproations.
 This creates a complex security situation, with the research station’s patrol vessels forever chasing off prospecting or mining ships that have wandered too close – or claim to have done so.